CdRGit/site_generator/README.md

+# static site generator
-### note: some of the code included is not licensed by me, notably `include/vector.h` and `lib/sitegen/vector.c`, their licenses are in their respective files
+note: `include/vector.h` and `lib/sitegen/vector.c` are not licensed by me, their licenses are in their respective files
+---